MS Romantika: History

 In December 2016, with the return of Silja Europa, Tallink reorganized the routes of their ferries and Romantika was transferred to the Stockholm - Riga route from December 12.

 From July to September 2021 Romantika was chartered to Morocco's Tanger-Med Port Authority for services between Morocco and Sète in France.

 On 13 October 2021, she arrived in Glasgow to provide accommodation for people attending the COP26 summit.

-Since April 2022, the Romantika is operated by Holland Norway Lines on a Kristiansand - Eemshaven routing on charter.
-This charter was announced on 1 November 2021, and is due to last three years with two one-year extensions.
+In April 2022, Romantika entered service with Holland Norway Lines on a Kristiansand - Eemshaven routing on charter.
+This charter was announced on 1 November 2021, and was due to last three years with two one-year extensions.
+Holland Norway Lines ceased operations on 30 August 2023 due to financial difficulties, and as of that date Romantika was docked in Emden.
+The charter agreement for Romantika was terminated on 1 September 2023, before the charter agreement's normal expiry date.